reverentgeek/deno-cli-demo/post.md

 console.log(`${numbers.join(" + ")} = ${sum}`);
 ```

-Whoa, there's a lot going on here 😬 Let's try it out, first, and then we'll cover some of highlights.
+Whoa, there's a lot going on here 😬 Let's try it out first, and then we'll cover some of the highlights.
 Try the following commands and see how the output changes.

 ```sh
 deno run sum.ts 1 2 3 4 5